SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

   - Updated product actions and reducers to handle product deletion with proper state management.
   - Added product creation and update functionality for administrators in the ProductListScreen component.
   - Updated product actions and reducers to handle product creation and update with proper state management.
+  - Fixed runtime error in ProductEditScreen by correctly using the useParams hook to get the product ID from the URL parameters.

 ## Learn More